GluuFederation/docs-ce-prod/3.1.4/source/user-management/scim-new-features.md

 If you definitely do not want to alter your existing code base you can still use the old style `scim-client` artifact and work as you used to (a few [special cases apply](#are-there-any-special-cases-to-account-if-still-using-older-client)).

-In summary, version 3.1.3 of the project includes two modules:
+In summary, version 3.1.3 and 3.1.4 of the project includes two modules:

 * scim-client: Equivalent to 3.1.2 (a few test cases were updated to conform to newer service implementation)
 * scim-client2: The newer client.
-For 3.2 onwards, this will be the only module delivered in this project.
+For 4.0 onwards, this will be the only module delivered in this project.
 This version has more complete java-docs.

 Choose one of the following pom fragments for your projects: